rdevans87/DevDum/README.md

 Do your best to learn the fundamentals and understand the principles, but don't worry about being the smartest developer in the room.
 The dev community runs deep and there is a lot to explore.
 The best way to learn web development is by doing.
 DevDum will save you countless hours searching the web, so you can focus on developing whatever crazy idea you've got in your head.
 Just remember the DevDum rule of thumb: Code Smarter.
 Not Harder.

 Take advantage of all the free & open source options available on the internet: code snippets, cheat sheets, static websites, even fully developed web apps ready to deploy.
 You'll be surprised what you can find, and what's already been built for you to use.
-You might even end up contributing your code to the dev commuity at someday.
+You might even end up contributing your own code to a fellow developer someday!

  ## WHAT'S IN THE BOX?

-[DevDum!](https://www.devdum.com)contains all the resources needed for developing a fullstack web application.
+[DevDum!](https://www.devdum.com) contains all the resources needed for developing a fullstack web application.
 Hopefully, it saves you some of the headache along the way.
 Less searching more learning with 200+ resources for web developers...it's a no brainer!

 <img title=DevDum! src="assets/devdum-fullpage.png" widli="700px">